Click on any image to enlarge

 This remained the case until June 1996 when the Gatton Trust volunteers were formed (originally under the name of Gatton Park Conservation Volunteers) to try and restore this lost rock garden.
 No records from Pulham & son survive, the only plans to work from were those on the ordnance survey map of 1913 and an estate map of 1923 which shows the main pond and paths.
 The slow but rewarding work of discovering and restoring the paths and rock work has taken many years.
 Piece by piece the various elements of the garden have been uncovered.
 This involved removing a large number of self sown trees and replacing the rocks they had displaced.
 The paths were uncovered by poking a fork into the ground until you heard the sound of hoggin paths below.
 Gradually the gardens began to resemble their former layout.

 The centrepiece of the garden, the Pulhamite pond was cracked by the tree roots that were growing in it, so it didn't hold water for many years.
-The good news is we have now raised the money we need to restore this wonderful feature and this work will be carried out over the winter of 2012-13.
-This work will be complete by the spring of 2013.
+The good news is we have now restored this wonderful feature back to its former glory and it once again holds water.
 See our projects page for more information.

 Over time the gardens have been planted up and these plantings are now starting to mature.
 The snowdrops that were present in this area before the restoration work began appear to have been unaffected by the work and flower in profusion every February.
 In recent years this work has been supported by a number of grants from the East Surrey Alpine Society which has allowed the construction of large number of alpine plantings which give interest all the year round.